lprsoft/lpreditor/README.md

 std::string lpn;
 onnx_net.detect(frame, lpn);
 ```
-# MANDATORY Deep learning model file
+# Deep learning model file
-To operate, the software must load the model file.
+Mandatory : to operate, the executable must load the model file.
 Doing that, you have to specify, either in the command line or directly in the source code (see [step 4](#step_4)) its file path.
 You can download the model from here : due to its size, the lpreditor_anpr.onnx file is in the LPReditor_ANPR.zip release, under (LPReditor_ANPR/data/models/)
 # More detailed description
 Building will produce an executable, with command line options (see them in the Open_LPReditor.cpp).
 It can read lpn(s) from a single image file or alternatively, from multiple image files, in a common directory.
 If the actual license plate number is provided (see func getTrueLPN in the code), in the image filename, then statistics of the correctness of the readings, are available.